- Members Holiday Party

 Application Process and Period of Work

-Students interested in starting in the Summer of 2013 may apply through June 14.
-Students who are hired this summer must commit to staying with the program for the 2013-2014 school year.
-This is not strictly summer employment.
-Application forms are available below (see Application Form).
+Applications are being accepted through September 25, 2013.
+Application forms are available below (see Application Form), at the Museum's front desk or at your school, through the school staff listed in the next sentence.
 Completed forms and a copy of the most recent report card can be submitted to: Robert Rocha, Science Director, New Bedford Whaling Museum or to the Dean of Students at New Bedford High School, the Co-op Coordinator at Greater New Bedford Regional Vocational Technical High School, or the College and Career Advisor at New Bedford Global Learning Charter School.
-Candidates will interview with the Science Director and one other staff member, and potentially a member of the Board of Trustees.
+Potential candidates will be invited to the Museum for an interview.

 Upon acceptance into the program, each student and parent/legal guardian will sign a Letter of Commitment for that academic year and a document promising to apply to college in the future.
 The Science Director will also sign the Letter of Commitment and provide a copy to the apprentice.
 Apprentices under the age of 18 will also need to submit a signed Work Permit.